Portland Plastic Surgery Group

 - A nonsmoker or willing to stop smoking before and after surgery

-- At or near a healthy, stable weight
+- At or near a healthy, stable weight and physically healthy

 Top Surgery Techniques